 As a member of the AIMR-PPS Implementation Committee, Dave participated in the development of the 2001 version of the AIMR-PPS standards.
 As a member of the Investment Performance Council (IPC), he worked on the development of the 2006 edition of GIPS.
 Dave has over 35 years experience in management and technology, including over 30 years in the financial sector.
 He has close to 30 years consulting experience and in 1994 was elected a Certified Management Consultant by the Institute of Management Consultants.
 He speaks regularly at and/or chairs numerous industry conferences.
 He has conducted training classes for the CFA Institute, as well as local societies, for more than 15 years.
 He has written numerous articles for various industry publications.
 He earned a BA in Mathematics from Temple University, an MS in Systems Management from the University of Southern California, an MBA in Finance from the University of Baltimore, and a doctorate in Finance and International Economics from Pace University.

-Thomas A. Peters, CPA, CIPM, is the Director of the Investment Industry Group at Kreischer Miller.
-He has a wide range of experience providing audit, Global Investment Performance Standards (GIPS), operational due diligence, and compliance services to firms in the investment industry.
+Thomas A. Peters, CPA, CIPM, has a wide range of experience providing audit, Global Investment Performance Standards (GIPS), operational due diligence, and compliance services to firms in the investment industry.
 In addition, he helps clients maintain GIPS compliance while presenting their performance in the best light possible; assists entrepreneurs with starting investment firms and investment funds; performs operational due diligence for institutional investors seeking to understand

 operational risk at their investment managers and for managers seeking to better